Gibbatron/Gibbatron.github.io/rnaseq-course-d3.md

 ---

 - Now that we have the files ready for the pipeline, we can go ahead and execute it.
+- To run the pipeline, we need to be in the **parent directory (rnaseq-course)** directory.
 - First of all, lets exit the rnaseq tmux session and create a new one for the rnaseq pipeline.
+- In the terminal window at the bottom of your screen:

 ```
-#detach from the fetchngs session
+# detach from the fetchngs session
 ctrl + b
 d

-#create new tmux session
+# create new tmux session
 tmux new -s diff-abundance

+# load modules
+module load nextflow/23.10.0
+module load singularity/singularity-ce/3.11.4
 ```

 - Now we can run the pipeline

 ```
-#load modules
-module load nextflow/23.10.0
-module load singularity/singularity-ce/3.11.4

-#execute pipe
+# execute pipe
-nextflow run nf-core/differentialabundance -params-file resources/diff-abundance-params.yaml -profile singularity -c resources/my.config
+./bin/differentialabundance.sh

-#leave pipeline running for a few minutes to ensure its working, then we can close the session:
+# leave pipeline running for a few minutes to ensure its working, then we can close the session:
 crtl +b
 d
 ```

 - We will cover the outputs from this pipeline during the Day 3 session.

+---
+---
+# End of Day 3
+---
+---